 When planning your reading list, consider these typical timelines for acquiring new resources and remember that not all titles will necessarily be available as multi-user e-books:

-- Ebooks: usually within 2 working days
+- Ebooks: usually available within 2 working days of ordering

-- Digitised book chapters or journal articles: within 5 working days
+- Digitised book chapters or journal articles: within 5 working days of ordering

 - Print books: on average 2-3 weeks (may be longer)